Seven Dials, London: History, to 1974

-Seven Dials, 1974 to 2018
+History, after 1973

 According to Camden Council, the currently defined area "can be found to the north west of Covent Garden Market, and just to the south of Shaftesbury Avenue.
 The Dials comprise Earlham Street, Monmouth Street, Mercer Street and Shorts Gardens.
 The area now known as Seven Dials also includes Neal Street and Neals Yard."
 Monmouth Street is the only street in Seven Dials to have an official number; the B404.
 The others are unclassified.

 During 1974, Seven Dials was named a Conservation Area with Outstanding Status and during 1977 it was declared a Housing Action Area.
 By 1984, the Housing Action Area Committee ensured that all of the vacant homes were in some use and was encouraging business to locate in the area.
 An increasing number of buildings have been restored over the years.
 Since 1974, over 25 percent of the area's buildings have been listed.
 Presently Seven Dials is a prosperous, largely commercial neighbourhood in the WC2 postcode area between the West End theatre district of Shaftesbury Avenue and the fashionable shopping district around nearby Neal's Yard.
 It is dominated by generally slow-moving traffic in the narrow streets, which are usually crowded with people.

 The replacement sundial pillar, commissioned by The Seven Dials Trust, (formerly The Seven Dials Monument Charity), was constructed during 1988–89 to the original design.
 It was unveiled by Beatrix of the Netherlands during June 1989, on a visit to commemorate the tercentenary of the reign of William III and Mary II, during which the area was developed.
 The monument is owned by, and continues to be maintained by, The Seven Dials Trust whose mandate also includes improving the area, working with landowners as well as national and local agencies.